 Supplemental funding is provided by: The World Bank, Institute for Security Studies (South Africa), United States Institute of Peace, Transparency International and The Bill & Melinda Gates Foundation.

 Because Afrobarometer is funded from public resources, its data are a public good.
 All data are released via this website and other outlets, along with relevant codebooks.
-But, to allow initial in-house analysis and publication, we release datasets (free) for public use one year after the completion of fieldwork in the relevant country.
-Full access to data prior to release is however allowed for graduates or research students based at African institutions and from African students based at overseas institutions– go to data usage and access policy.
+To allow initial in-house analysis and publication, we release full data sets for free public use one year after the completion of fieldwork in the relevant country.

 All Afrobarometer interviews are face-to-face.
 Visit our survey methods page for more information.